 At the end of this review, we have nothing to say but to ask Allah the Almighty to benefit others with Dr. Draz’s Thesis.
 In fact, it contains incomparable richness, scientific and spiritual knowledge.
 It is a new vision towards the tolerant Shari’ah in its best form, without clamor or pretense, but with a strong and compelling argument.
 It stands as a bridge between cultures and civilizations and ideas and beliefs, and a merge between knowledge and practices and advocacy and application.

-Dr. Muhammad Abdullah Draz
+By: Dr. Muhammad Abdullah Draz

 Translated into Arabic& Presented by: